draffensperger/marytts-http/README.md

 maryserver.example.com/?text=Hallo&locale=de&expires=1607670000&signature=
 ```

-Here's some sample PHP code for signing a request an embedding it into a page:
+Here's sample PHP code for signing a request and embedding it in a page:

 Deployment